Home » Blog » Blog » Customer Service » Is Customer Service A Battle? Apparently

 Is Customer Service A Battle?
 Apparently

-“Now as a JetBlue flight attendant, Mr. Harris, 56, says he thinks of himself more as a “security chaperone” than a flight attendant.
-He says he teaches younger flight attendants a fire fighter’s tactic—how to vary the tone and volume of their voice to get and keep someone’s attention.”
+"Now, as a JetBlue flight attendant, Mr. Harris, 56, says he thinks of himself more as a "security chaperone'' than a flight attendant.
+He says he teaches younger flight attendants a firefighter's tactic—how to vary the tone and volume of their voice to get and keep someone's attention."

-It’s not just airlines hiring the ex-military…
+It's not just airlines hiring ex-military...

-But are their experiences a good fit for customer service?
+Are their experiences a good fit for customer service?

 Customer service is not what happens when something goes wrong – that’s damage control.